I tried the VR glove that makes the virtual feel really real

 The glove works by inflating and deflating more than 300 tiny blisters of air across the surface of your hand.
 The more of these air pockets on the surface of the glove, the finer the feeling.
 For example, the demo allowed a virtual spider to walk across my hand, and its footsteps were as light and tickly as you'd expect.
 I also felt confetti and rain lightly sprinkle into my palm.

 The air pockets give the illusion of shape and movement.
-But what really sells the illusion of solidity is way the glove resists when you try to push against something.
-An exoskeleton on the outside gently pulls back on your fingers as you try and close them, stopping your hand from simply closing around thin air.
+But what really sells the illusion of solidity is the way the glove resists when you try to push against something.
+An exoskeleton on the outside gently pulls back on your fingers as you try to close them, stopping your hand from simply closing around thin air.
 This creates the feeling that there's something beneath your fingertips.
-Combined with the evidence that I was looking at a three-dimensional object or a flat surface, I totally bought the illusion.
+Combine that with the evidence that I was looking at a three-dimensional object or a flat surface, I totally bought the illusion.

 Training day

-HaptX was founded in 2012, and is one of a number of companies tackling touch and interaction with VR.
+HaptX, founded in 2012, is one of a number of companies tackling touch and interaction with VR.
 Other similar VR wearables include the Sense Glove, on sale this year, and the Cerevo Taclim VR shoes.

-So far, VR is widely recognised as a gaming thing, with PlayStation VR and other headsets marketed as gaming peripherals.
-But while gaming and related uses like theme park or movie theatre VR installations could be in their future, the folks at HaptX are starting out by sharing a prototype with engineers and developers interested in VR training and simulation.
+So far, VR is widely recognized as a gaming thing, with PlayStation VR and other headsets marketed as gaming peripherals.
+But while gaming and related uses like theme park or movie theater VR installations could be in their future, the folks at HaptX are starting out by sharing a prototype with engineers and developers interested in VR training and simulation.

-In future, the system could be integrated into telerobotics, allowing operatives of drones or robots to "feel" what the machine is touching miles away.
-A full-body version is also potentially possible: the glove's air-pocketed fabric is light enough to make a suit giving the illusion of touch all over you, although the exoskeleton element would be heavier and more complicated.
+In the future, the system could be integrated into telerobotics, allowing operatives of drones or robots to "feel" what a machine is touching miles away.
+A full-body version is also potentially possible: The glove's air-pocketed fabric is light enough to make a suit giving the illusion of touch all over you, although the exoskeleton element would be heavier and more complicated.

-There are many forms of virtual reality storytelling, from film-like stories where you're just an observer to fantastic games where you direct the play.
+There are many forms of virtual reality storytelling, from filmlike stories in which you're just an observer to fantastic games in which you direct the play.
 Not all of them need the element of touch.
 But HaptX goes further than most to make the virtual a reality.

 Virtual reality 101: CNET tells you everything you need to know about VR.